jamesfer/cypher-query-builder/readme.md

 ]
 ```

-You can also use the `stream` method to download the results as an RxJS
+You can also use the `stream` method to download the results as an observable.
-observable.

 ```javascript
 const results = db.matchNode('project', 'Project')